Saturday 26th February 2022

 5. Adaptability for an uncertain future is essential

-All of the above should be framed in the context of a fast-changing business world and a pandemic that isn’t over yet.
-There is no way of knowing what the world will look like when 2022 rolls over into 2023, and so organizations must be prepared for every eventuality.
+All of the above should be framed in the context of a fast-changing business world still dealing with the aftereffects of the pandemic.
+There is no way of knowing what the world will look like when 2023 rolls over into 2024, so organizations must be prepared for every eventuality.

-That could mean sending employees back to working from home at short notice, or adapting to new protocols and safety rules imposed with immediate effect.
+That could mean sending employees back to working from home at short notice or adapting to new protocols and safety rules imposed immediately.
 This is where technology like workspace booking software, which can help enforce those rules and prove compliance, can be so helpful, along with cloud migration that opens up remote access to vital data and applications.

 Research report: Attitudes to Hybrid Working.